codelovers/Swipe/README.md

+Changed Swipe a bit, to cut the slides left and right, for our [mobile-page](http://codelovers.de/mobile) of codeolovers.

 # Swipe 1.0
 Swipe is a lightweight mobile slider with **1-to-1** touch movement.
 For more info read the [blog post](http://pr-i.me/AQL2).